Piloting Locally Led Indoor Residual Spraying in Madagascar

 Rwanda

-Juliet Murakatete, the vice mayor for social affairs in Rwanda’s Nyagatare District, is a true malaria warrior.
+Juliet Murekatete, the vice mayor for social affairs in Rwanda’s Nyagatare District, is a true malaria warrior.
 Originally a teacher, Juliet’s passion for Indoor Residual Spraying (IRS) stems from surviving a severe case of malaria that affected her for over three years.
 Since 2019, she has been an active participant in Nyagatare district’s IRS operations, taking part in IRS spray campaigns and sharing her knowledge with all 653,861 people in her community.
 Juliet recently took the time to speak with us to discuss her work and the difference she is making in Nyagatare district.

-Nyagatare District vice mayor Juliet Murakatete.
+Nyagatare District vice mayor for social affairs Juliet Murekatete.

 Tell us about yourself and your career, and what has made you go out and take part in the IRS campaigns.